slovnicki/beamer/README.md

 ## General Notes

-- When extending `BeamLocation`, two methods need to be implemented; `pathBlueprints` and `pagesBuilder`.
+- When extending `BeamLocation`, two methods need to be implemented: `pathBlueprints` and `pagesBuilder`.
   - `pagesBuilder` returns a stack of pages that will be built by `Navigator` when you beam there, and `pathBlueprints` is there for Beamer to decide which `BeamLocation` corresponds to which URI.
-  - `BeamLocation` keeps query and path parameters from URI in its `BeamState` .
+  - `BeamLocation` keeps query and path parameters from URI in its `BeamState`.
 The `:` is necessary in `pathBlueprints` if you _might_ get path parameter from browser.

-- `BeamPage`'s child is an arbitrary `Widgets` that represent your app screen / page.
+- `BeamPage`'s child is an arbitrary `Widget` that represents your app screen / page.
   - `key` is important for `Navigator` to optimize rebuilds.
 This should be a unique value for "page state".
   - `BeamPage` creates `MaterialPageRoute` by default, but other transitions can be chosen by setting `BeamPage.type` to one of available `BeamPageType`.